diogoff/plasma-tomography/README.md

     - Before running this command, set the `gpus` parameter in `multi_gpu_model()` and set the `batch_size` to be used in `parallel_model.fit()`.

-        - `gpus` should be set to the number of GPUs available in your machine.
+        - The `gpus` parameter should be set to the number of GPUs available in your machine.

-        - `batch_size` should be a multiple of `gpus` and a divisor of the number of samples used for training, while being bound by the amount of GPU memory available.
+        - The `batch_size` should be a multiple of `gpus` and a divisor of the number of samples used for training, while being bound by the available GPU memory.

     - Training will finish automatically once there is no hope of improving the validation loss.